Departmental Mission Statement

 2013-2014: Rabia Shihada MD

-From the Bnai Zion Medical Center, Haifa, Israel - to the Union Memorial Hospital, Baltimore, MD.
+From the Bnai Zion Medical Center, Haifa, Israel - To the Maryland Nose and Sinus Center, Baltimore MD - To Bnai Zion Medical Center.

 Bio and Personal Statement